istio/istio.io/content/en/docs/ops/configuration/security/migrate-alpha-policy/index.md

     app: httpbin
 {{< /text >}}

-This means the service name `httpbin` should be replaced by the label selector `app: httpbin`, and the service port 8000 should be replaced by the workload port 80.
+This means the service name `httpbin` should be replaced by the workload selector `app: httpbin`, and the service port 8000 should be replaced by the workload port 80.

 ### `v1beta1` authentication policy